 Head to the EC2 Management Console.
 In the top right corner, ensure that the correct region is selected.
-You should select one of: us-east-1 (N. Virginia), us-west-2 (Oregon), or eu-west-1 (Ireland), since F1 instances are only available in those regions.
+You should select one of: us-east-1 (N. Virginia), us-west-2 (Oregon), ap-southeast-2 (Sydney), eu-central-1 (Frankfurt), eu-west-1 (Ireland), eu-west-2 (London), since F1 instances are only available in those regions.
+For the most current list of regions supporting F1 instance, see Amazon EC2 instance types by Region.